ua-datalab/QNLP/Project-Plan.md

 ans: hits lots of OOV, but this time at an interesting level. person_0_n was a symbol present in the trained qnlp_model.symbols and had a weight corresponding inside qnlp_model.weights.
 However, the word person in val was n@n.l...or something complex. and that was called as OOV...fucking ma ka lavda. their code is dumb as fuck.

 Qn) same above scenario what accuracy do you get at the end of 30 epochs on training data?
-ans: 92.86 percentage (obviously, overfitting)- Todo: why do they pick epoch 30- add early stopping or atleast plot dev and train accuracies/losses and pick a decent epoch yourself.
+ans: 92.86 percentage (obviously, overfitting)-

-Todo: add our OOV trick and see what accuracy you get
-Todo: inject oov words in val and try above